ixdat/ixdat/NEXT_CHANGES.rst

   panels keep it visible.

 - ``PlotSpec`` describes panels, axes, lines, error bands, heatmaps, and continuous color scales independently of a plotting library.
-Reader implementations continue to return ixdat measurement and spectrum types; their plotters create the specification.
+A central adapter registry maps Matplotlib plotter methods to these descriptions.
+Reader implementations continue to assign Matplotlib plotters.
+A reader whose plotter has no adapter remains usable through Matplotlib; a request for Plotly issues ``PlotterBackendWarning`` and returns the Matplotlib result.

 - Additional renderers can be registered by name with ``register_plotter_backend(name, renderer_class)``. ixdat ships the ``"matplotlib"`` and ``"plotly"`` renderers.
-The Plotly renderer can configure a plain ``plotly.graph_objects.Figure`` or add traces to a compatible ixdat subplot figure.
+The Plotly renderer can configure a plain ``plotly.graph_objects.Figure`` or add traces to a compatible ixdat subplot figure. ``register_plotter_adapter()`` adds renderer coverage for a plotter method without changing the Matplotlib plotter class.

 - New ``NMRPlotter`` in ``ixdat.plotters.nmr_plotter``: subclasses
   ``SpectrumPlotter`` and inverts the x-axis so ``spec.plot()`` gives the